 - Previously invoiced mooring fees and/or summer trailer storage fees for boats that remain on land at CYC or elsewhere will be credited to member’s account.

 - Any boat that is launched in the water for any portion of the season will be charged the mooring fee of $18 per foot with no refunds or proration (WET).
 No storage fee will be charged for the time on CYC property between the winter season and the boat’s launch.

 - For any boat that was stored on CYC property during the winter and at the member’s discretion is removed from CYC property when scheduling and NYS restrictions allow, previously invoiced mooring or summer storage fees will be credited to the member’s account (NONE).

-It is solely at the member’s discretion whether to have their boat launched this year.
+It is solely at the member’s discretion whether to have their boat launched in 2020.
 However, it shall be understood that boats may need to be moved at the discretion of the RC Hauling & Storage in order for other boats to be launched.
 All boats should be left in safe condition to be moved at all times, including securing of all loose items on or in the boat.
-Hauling &Storage will attempt to notify members prior to their boat being moved, and if notification prior to moving is not possible then members will be notified after their boat has been moved.
-A member’s decision concerning their boat this year will not affect the member’s vested rights in regards to future allocation of Club facilities.
+Hauling & Storage will attempt to notify members prior to their boat being moved, and if notification prior to moving is not possible then members will be notified after their boat has been moved.
+A member’s decision concerning their boat in 2020 will not affect the member’s vested rights in regards to future allocation of Club facilities.